-Coast Capital Savings is Canada’s second-largest credit union with more than $21 billion in assets under administration.
-They also have the largest credit union membership in the country with nearly 600,000 members today.
+Coast Capital Savings is Canada’s second-largest credit union, with more than $21 billion in assets under administration.
+They also have the largest credit union membership in the country, with nearly 600,000 members today.

-Coast Capital rivals Vancity when it comes to its financial products and number of branches in BC.
+Coast Capital Savings rivals Vancity when it comes to its financial products and a number of branches in BC.
 They do, however, reach some areas that Vancity doesn’t, such as Nanaimo, Kelowna, and Courtenay.
 If you’re in these areas, I would highly recommend Coast Capital to you.

 If you become a member of Coast Capital, one of the best features you’ll be able to take advantage of is their free chequing account that comes with unlimited and free transactions with absolutely no minimum balance (note that e-transfers cost $1.50.)

 They also offer a wide range of credit card, investment and loan products for both personal and business accounts and support their community with 10% of their net profits going back into the communities they serve.